joffy3691/Movie-booking-website/README.md

 # Movie Booking Website
 In our project aims we have developed a website where customers can book movie tickets online with ease without standing in long queues.
-The website provides complete information regarding currently running movies, upcoming movies with details of show timings, available seats in different theatres to provide smooth booking experience for the users.
+The website provides complete information regarding currently running movies, upcoming movies with details of show timings, available seats in different theatres to provide a one stop cinema booking platform.

 ## Screenshots